EBZebra/docs/1.3/source/guide/printingGuide.md

 **NOTE**: When attepting to connect via Bluetooth or Wi-Fi, be sure the device's corresponding radio is turned on.
 If using Bluetooth, the printer should be set to "discoverable."

 ###Finding via USB
-Printing via USB is supported on Android and Windows Mobile/CE devices.
-To print from a Zebra enterprise mobile computer, it must be connected to one of [Zebra's supported printers](../?Printers) **using an OTG cable or adapter.**  Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.
+Printing via USB is supported from Zebra enterprise mobile computers only to [Zebra's supported printers](../?Printers), which must be connected **using an OTG cable or adapter.**  Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.

-Sample JavaScript code:
+**Use the `search.Printers` method and the `CONNECTION_TYPE_USB` parameter to search for printer(s) connected to the mobile device's USB port**:

 	:::javascript
 	var printers = [];